18F/handbook/_pages/general-information-and-resources/glossary.md

 - **COOP** - Continuity of Operations Plan, a plan for emergency situations like natural disasters.

 - **CRM** - Customer Relationship Management software, which can help organizations track contacts and interactions with customers.

+- **CRM** - Customer Responsibility Matrix.
+A list of required security controls detailing who is responsible for each.
+It guidance on (for example) which controls a customer can [inherit from cloud.gov](https://cloud.gov/docs/overview/fedramp-tracker/#how-you-can-use-this-p-ato).

 - **CUI** - Controlled Unclassified Information.